 Plitvice Lakes National Park Information

 Opening times – The Plitvice Lakes National Park is, weather permitting, open 365 days a year.
 During the summer months the park is usually open from 7am until 8pm.
 For up to date information during other months, click here to see the current opening times of the park.

 Entrances – There are 2 official entrances at Plitvice.
 Entrance 1 is located at the lower lakes and remains open all year round.
 Entrance 2 is located at the upper lakes, but this entrance normally closes during the winter months.
 The park can be explored on foot from both entrances, with buses and boats available to transfer you between the lower and upper lakes.

 Cost – The entrance fee at Plitvice Lakes National Park depends on the season you visit.
 During low season entrance tickets cost as little as 60 Kuna.
-July and August are considered peak season, with ticket prices reaching 250 Kuna.
+June to September is considered peak season, with ticket prices reaching 250 Kuna.
 Click here for full pricing information from Plitvice’s official website.

 Parking cost – Car parking costs 7 Kuna an hour at both entrances to Plitvice.
 You’ll need to pay for parking just before returning to your car to exit the park.

 Map – If you want to plan your route in advance, then click here for a detailed map of the Plitvice Lakes National Park.
 Maps are also on sale at the park entrances.

 Wildlife – There’s a wild variety of wildlife within the park – from the numerous fish in the lakes to a number of rare bird species.
 Plitvice is also home to snakes, wolves and even bears – so keep your eyes peeled and your wits about you!

 How to get to Plitvice Lakes National Park